ghadiben0/Project-Zum-Portal/docs/source/index.rst

    Please note that this online documentation is confidential and proprietary information of **Zum-It**.
 It cannot be exported, copied, or modified in Github without permission.

-   Check out the :doc:`usage` section for further information on how to use, read, and review documentation copywrite.
+   Check out the :doc:`usage` section for further information on how to use, read, and review documentation copywrite ⚖️.

 .. toctree::
    :maxdepth: 2